josh146/josh146.github.io/content/recipes/challah.md

 ### Braiding

-For braiding the challah, I like to do a 6 strand braid.[ref]To make a round challah, instead divide the dough into 8 even pieces.
-Roll out each strand as above, but this time pair up the strands into 4 groups of 2.
+For braiding the challah, I like to do a 6 strand braid.
-Place 2 of the groups horizontal, and 2 vertical crossing over at the middle, to make a square grid in the center.
-Then weave the grid; lift the top strand of the right vertical pair and slide the top horizontal pair under it.
-Do the same on the bottom left—lift the strand and slide the bottom pair under.
-Now, cross over each strand.
-Continue, crossing over alternate strands, until you have a circular shape; tuck the ends of the strands under the challah.[/ref]

 1. Dump the dough out onto the counter, and divide the dough into 6 even pieces.
 Form each piece tightly into a ball.